dlguswn3659/Multi-Task-Learning/README.md

 ## Run

-Training and testing codes are in `./examples/{nyusp, office}/main.py`.
+Training and testing codes are in `./examples/{nyusp, office}/main.py`, where you can also customize hyperparameters for your experiments.
 You can check the results by running the following command.

 ```shell
 cd ./examples/{nyusp, office}